Samet-MohamedAmin/CropML/README.md

 # what is CropML?
-Well, for the moment it's a mess of code.
-I've created this application for a single reason and now I want to improve it and publish it.
+I've created this application for a single purpose and now I want to improve it and publish it.
-It works prettry fine, but some existing features make bugs and the code is not editable.
+It works prettry fine now.

 # Requirements
 - PyGObject [https://pygobject.readthedocs.io]
 - pillow [http://pillow.readthedocs.io/]

+# What's new?
+- restructure the project

 # Demonstration